 Indoor air pollution is a hidden cause of many health problems, including allergies, asthma, and cancer.
+For that reason, your property may be a candidate for Commercial Cleaning and Restoration’s Air Quality Testing.
 The air we breathe can harm us, not only because of allergens that enter from outside but also because of the chemicals we saturate our homes with.
 These hidden contaminants can come from dust, plants, animal dander, vehicle exhaust, chemicals, mold and more.
 Maintaining better indoor air quality will keep you and your pets healthier.

 How to Improve Your Indoor Air Quality:

 - Have Commercial Cleaning & Restoration run Indoor Air Quality Testing

 - Identify specific issues in the home or building

 - Identify and eliminate mold and other contaminants

 - Clean the house safely without the use of toxic chemicals

 - Avoid perfumes and air fresheners that cause depression

 - Use a good air filter system